North Little Rock Arkansas LSAT Prep Courses

 Students in the North Little Rock area who want to sign up for an LSAT prep course have the option of attending a TestMasters flagship live course in Arkansas or else taking our innovative Online LSAT Course on their own schedule on their own schedule.
 Our private LSAT tutors are also available for Arkansas students who would rather prepare for the LSAT with a dedicated tutor.
 Students can either supplement a TestMasters course with a private tutoring package or study entirely with a private LSAT tutor.

 Full Length LSAT Course

-- Eighty hours of live, in-class instruction
+- Eighty classroom hours of instruction

-- Full access to the LSAT study tools in the TestMasters Online Resource Center—here, students can score LSAT Prep Tests, examine score reports, study LSAT vocabulary with psychometric quizzes, view instructional videos and study written explanations, improve their understanding of arguments with the Flawed Methods of Reasoning database, access specific questions using the LSAT Search Engine, and read academic bulletins concerning the LSAT and law school admissions
+- Full access to the LSAT study tools in our Online Resource Center—here, students can score LSAT PrepTests, examine score reports, take psychometric quizzes, watch instructional videos and read written explanations, study the Flawed Methods of Reasoning database, locate specific questions using the LSAT Search Engine, and read academic bulletins concerning the LSAT and law school admissions

 Online LSAT Course

 - More than one hundred hours of instructional videos by TestMasters founder Robin Singh, who holds the world record for perfect scores on the LSAT